Graph Learning Should Move Beyond Restrictive Views of Spectral and Message-Passing GNNs: Position statements

-\paragraph{MPNNs and spectral GNNs have distinct but closely related universal approximation properties} Beyond graph separation, expressivity can be analyzed via universal approximation on fixed data distributions (see \cref{app:expressivity_as_approximation}).
+\paragraph{MPNNs and spectral GNNs have distinct but closely related universal approximation properties} Beyond graph separation, expressivity can be analyzed via universal approximation on fixed data distributions using the following definition. \begin{restatable}[Expressivity via universal approximation]{definition}{Expressivityunivapprox} Let $Q$ be a probability distribution (e.g., over graphs with node features), and let $F_1$ and $F_2$ be two families of real-valued functions defined on $Q$.
+We say that $F_2$ is \emph{not a universal approximator} of $F_1$ on $Q$ if there exist $f_1 \in F_1$ and $\varepsilon>0$ such that, for every $f_2 \in F_2$,

+In that case, we also say that $F_1$ is \emph{not bounded by the approximation capacity of $F_2$ on $Q$}. \end{restatable}

+If $F_1$ is not bounded by the approximation capacity of $F_2$, we say that it is bounded by it.
+If both $F_1$ is bounded by the capacity of $F_2$ and vice versa, we say that $F_1$ and $F_2$ have an equivalent approximation capacity.

 If the spectra of the GSOs in the data are uniformly bounded, any spectral GNN can be approximated by a polynomial spectral GNN, because continuous frequency responses on compact intervals admit polynomial approximation.
-As MPNNs are realizable as polynomial spectral GNNs (\cref{app:approx_mlp_mpnns}), both models have comparable approximation power in this setting (\cref{prop:fc_approx_by_poly_bounded_spectrum}).
+As MPNNs are realizable as polynomial spectral GNNs (\cref{app:approx_mlp_mpnns}), the models have equivalent approximation capacity in this setting (\cref{prop:fc_approx_by_poly_bounded_spectrum}).
 In contrast, for data distributions with unbounded GSO spectra, e.g., complete graphs, whose largest eigenvalue grows with graph size, polynomial spectral GNNs are not universal approximators of spectral GNNs, and consequently neither are MPNNs (see \cref{prop:poly_not_universal_for_fc_adj}).
-This reveals limitations in expressivity not captured by graph separation alone and motivates universal approximation as a complementary lens.
+This reveals limitations in expressivity that graph separation alone does not capture and motivates universal approximation as a complementary lens.
+See \cref{app:expressivity_as_approximation} for more details.